 Defendant willfully failed to either immediately stop at the scene of the accident, or contact police

-In hit and run with property damage cases, the driver may provide the required information by finding the owner and giving that person the information directly, or by leaving the information in a written note in a conspicuous place on the damaged vehicle or property.
-The driver must then notify the police department of that city where the accident happened (VC 20002(a)).
+In hit and run with property damage cases, the driver may provide the required information by finding the owner of the vehicle or making reasonable efforts to find the owner of the vehicle, and giving that person the information directly, or by leaving the information in a written note in a conspicuous place on the damaged vehicle or property.
+The driver must then notify the police department of that city where the accident happened (VC 20002(a) & VC 20003).